Written by Rodrigo Cortés, Senior Mining Lawyer

 There is a false dichotomy between Mining and Sustainability.
 Both concepts are perfectly compatible, complementary, and necessary.

-Since mining is considered a fundamental pillar for economic development, the industry must increase its efforts to find a balance between economic growth, care for the environment, and social well-being.
+Since mining is considered a fundamental pillar for economic development, the industry must increase its efforts to find a balance between economic growth, care for the environment, and social well-being (commonly known as Environmental, Social and Governance considerations).

 Mining companies have the means and resources to participate actively in the development of sustainable measures.
 This requires embracing new technologies, incorporating renewable energies into mining processes, and implementing best practices about water resources.